t-phoenix/equistart/contracts/Readme.md

 #### Mocha- A generic JavaScript testing framework.
 #### Web3.js - A javascript framework helps us to communicate between Smart Contract and our frontend.And many more functionality.

-## Contract we will be dealing with-
+## Contract we will be dealing with
 1. ERC20Token.sol- This is used to create custom tokens.
 2. CrowdSale.sol- This is used to distribute all the tokens.
 3. CrowdSaleFactory.sol- It is used to create custom CrowdSale.